miteshbsjat/gitcloak/README.md

 ## ToDo

 The following things are remaining to be built, most of these will be available in `BETA` release.
-* `git commit hook` to be injected, so that `gitcloak commit` will be always run before the actual git commit.
-This will ensure that all the required files are encrypted before getting committed.
+* `git commit hook` to be injected, so that `gitcloak encrypt` will be always run before the actual git commit.
+This will ensure that all the required files are encrypted before getting committed. **Done**
 * `git reset` should also rollback `.gitcloak/config.yaml` so the decryption `git decrypt` should work well [*Time Travel*].
 * Make Installable on MacOSX, *BSD, Windows OS